abdulghani/blissful-ignorance/notes.md

 but that the cosmos itself was mortal describing cosmic mortality

-rather thoughts as a symbolic experience of density can cascade describing that thoughts itself can be recognized as mortal
+rather thoughts as a symbolic experience of density inside a biological artifact can cascade describing that thoughts itself can be recognized as mortal